-Currently, approximately 18,305 ha or 73 percent of the forested land base of the Bedwell-Ursus-Bulson planning unit is covered by old growth forests.
-13,557 ha or 54 percent of the old growth forest in Bedwell-Ursus-Bulson is currently in forest-interior condition.
-The amount of old growth forest, and the amount of old interior forest are currently well above the minimum amount recommended by the Scientific Panel.
-Please refer to Map 12 showing the current locations of old growth and interior old growth forests in the Bedwell-Ursus-Bulson planning unit.
+Currently, approximately 6,039 ha or 61 percent of the forested land base of the Fortune Channel planning unit is covered by old growth forests over 141 years old.
+Over 41 percent (2,507 ha) of this old growth is in forest-interior condition.
+The amount of old growth forest, and the amount of old interior forest, are currently well above the minimum amount recommended by the Scientific Panel.
+Please refer to Map 12 showing the current locations of old growth and interior old growth forests in this planning unit.

-10,611 ha of old forest (42 percent of the total forested area) are located within provincial parks and within reserves proposed for other values (e.g. hydroriparian, terrain, soils, murrelets, etc.).
-This exceeds the Scientific Panel recommendation for retention of 40 percent of the forested area as old growth.
+2,547 ha of old forest (25 percent of the total forested area) are located within provincial parks and within reserves proposed for other values (e.g. hydroriparian, terrain, soils, murrelets).
+In order to meet the Science Panel recommendation for minimum old growth retention of 40 percent, 3,969 ha must be retained as old growth in this planning unit.
+Therefore, 1,442 ha of old forest will have to be retained outside the reserve network.

-Recommendation 7.16 of the Scientific Panel Report 5 states that a minimum of 20 percent of the retained old forest should be reserved in forest-interior condition.
-At this time 6,825 ha of old forest in forestinterior condition is encompassed within the reserve network.
-This represents 27 percent of the total forested land base of the planning unit, or 64 percent of the total old growth retained in the reserve network.
-Map 13 shows the location of the old and old-interior forest within the reserve network in the Bedwell-Ursus-Bulson planning unit.
+Recommendation 7.16 of Report 5 recommends that a minimum of 20 percent of the retained old forest should be reserved in forest-interior condition.
+The total forested land base for this planning unit is 9,922 hectares.
+Applying Scientific Panel recommendations, 3,969 ha (40 percent) must be retained as old growth, and a minimum of 794 ha (20 percent of 3,969) must be forest interior.
+At this time, 869 ha are encompassed within the reserve network as forest-interior condition, which exceeds the SP recommendation.
+Map 13 shows the location of the old and old-interior forest within the reserve network in the Fortune Channel planning unit.